fedi-e2ee/public-key-directory-specification/Specification.md

 Every [Protocol Message](#protocol-messages) will contain a digital signature.
 Unless otherwise specified, these signatures will always be calculated the same way:

-Each digital signature will be calculated over the following information:
+Each digital signature will be calculated over the following information (in this order):

 1. The value of the top-level `@context` attribute.
 2. The value of the top-level `action` attribute.